tsdataclinic/nwf-process-geodata/README.md

 For each feature you are adding to the code

-1. Switch to the master branch and pull the most recent changes
+1. Switch to the main branch and pull the most recent changes
 ```
-git checkout master
+git checkout main
 git pull
 ```